This material is intended for clinicians and vestibular scientists.

 The HHT is so far not been used often at the bedside.
 The head is moved linearly along the interaural axis (Kessler et al, 2007).
 The heave is about 5-6 cm in excursion.
 There are some practical problems with this procedure as it is difficult to confine the head to a single direction, and also (perhaps), some safety concerns incurred by very rapid acceleration/acceleration movements similar to those that occur from chiropractors or in whiplash injuries.

 Like the HIT, the head-heave test depends on a subjective judgement of the examiner, and is likely affected by prediction (although the test is very little studied).

 Allowing the patient to rotate their own head (active head rotation) is not as sensitive as the passive HIT as patients can use prediction to normalize their performance (Black et al. 2005).

-Instrumentation (scleral eye coil recording) can make this test capable of detecting disturbances of vertical canals (Cremer et al, 1998).
-Practically however, it is not possible to use scleral eye coils in routine clinical practice.
 Similarly, motorized devices can be used to automate the test (Aalto et al, 2002).
-Again, this is impractical for clinical use.
+This is impractical for clinical use.

 The "Video HIT" or VHIT device is available in several configurations.
 More about the VHIT is here.

 While the author of this page has never seen any damage result from the HIT or VHIT test, simple logic would suggest that a test that involves rapid head rotation could occasionally injure the neck or the vertebral arteries.
 Similar considerations apply to chiropractic treatment, and certainly there are many examples of neck pain, and a few cases of vertebral artery dissection after similar chiropractic "snapping" procedures.
 Of course, these risks have not stopped chiropractors from treating neck pain, and we don't think that they should stop vestibular clinicians either.